YHKok/tp/docs/DeveloperGuide.md

 1. **Adding a Parent**
    - **Prerequisites**:
-     1. Another Person with these names in the test cases do not already exist inside the address book.
+     1. Another Person with these names in the test cases do not already exist inside EduConnect.
    1. Test Case - Adding a Parent (Success)
       <br>`add n/Klaus Tay p/99837264 a/Cruise Centre 1 Maritime Square #02-127, 099253 r/parent`
       <br>Expected: